yashcode00/Course-Project---Real-World-Machine-Learning-Model/README.md

     - Gradient Boosting Machines, GBM ( *Best RMSE loss: 2.1976847276813976 on Validation Set*)
  3. Along with fitting and predicting using the different models, Hyperparameter tuning has also been done to obtain best results.

+# _Result
+The GBM technique gave the best results on validation set thus can be further used to make predictions on test set._

 Thanks